iotaledger/iota.js/README.md

 Make your changes on a single or across multiple packages and test the system in integration.
 Run from the _root directory_:

 ```
-yarn test
+npm test
 ```

-To run tests of specific package just `cd` to the package directory and run `yarn test` from there.
+To run tests of specific package just `cd` to the package directory and run `npm test` from there.

 You may also want to configure your editor to build the source uppon save and watch the tests running.
-Once building on save is setup, you can start watching tests with `yarn test --watch` from each package directory.
+Once building on save is setup, you can start watching tests with `npm test --watch` from each package directory.

 ### Updating documentation

-Please update the documention when needed by editing [`JSDoc`](http://usejsdoc.org) annotations and running `yarn docs` from the _root directory_.
+Please update the documention when needed by editing [`JSDoc`](http://usejsdoc.org) annotations and running `npm run docs` from the _root directory_.

 ## Reporting Issues